-Throughout the year students may participate in a wide range of competitions and events facilitated by the Library.
-For further updates and dates please refer to the School Calender.
+Throughout the year students may participate in a wide range of competitions and events facilitated by the Student Centre.
+For further information and dates, please refer to the Student Life Handbook.

 Kids’ Lit Quiz

-2016 was the first year Indoooroopilly State High School has competed in the Kids’ Lit Quiz.
-The Kids’ Lit Quiz is an annual International literature competition for children aged 10 to 13.
-It puts readers onto the stage and lets them compete for fantastic prizes.
-Teams of four students are asked to answer 100 questions on children’s literature divided into ten categories, which vary each year.
+Indoooroopilly State High School competes in the Kids’ Lit Quiz, an annual International literature competition for children aged 10 to 13.
+It puts readers on to the stage and invites them to compete for fantastic prizes.
+Teams of four students are asked to answer 100 questions on children’s literature across 10 categories.

 Premier’s Reading Challenge

 The Premier’s Reading Challenge is an annual statewide initiative.
 The Premier’s Reading Challenge is not a competition but a way to encourage students to develop a love of reading for life.
 Through the challenge children and students are given an opportunity to develop their appreciation of the English language and are encouraged to explore and enjoy a wide range of literary texts.
-The challenge runs from May through August every year and is open to students in Years 7, 8 and 9.
+The challenge runs from May through August every year and is open to Junior School students.

 Indooroopilly State High School participates in two different Readers’ Cups throughout each year.
 There is a statewide and a local competition for young readers.
-Teams of four students together read a set of books, and then compete with other school or public library teams to answer quiz questions from the books.
+Teams of four students read a set of books, and then compete with other school or public library teams to answer quiz questions from the books.
 Readers’ Cup competitions challenge students to read widely, work collaboratively in a team and continue developing a love of reading.
 It allows readers to compete at a regional and state level similar to sporting competitions and to meet other students with an equal passion for books.
-Every year Indoooroopilly State High School has several teams competing from the Junior and Senior school.